 …only this or that supplement, or in unneeded massive amounts for many, to achieve a particular result (to follow or else)?

-Additionally, Stop the Thyroid Madness has also never been about making something up.
+Additionally, Stop the Thyroid Madness has also never been about making something up based on strong opinion.

 Stop the Thyroid Madness has never, ever been about negativity towards you the patient for daring to think outside the box.
 It’s that daring that resulted in the very information that has been compiled on STTM!

 Instead, Stop the Thyroid Madness is a compiled site and books of information about “here’s what patients have reported repeatedly over the years which worked and why that got them well” which is ultimately for you to become your own best advocate as you work with your doctor.

 Here are a variety of examples of those Gray Areas of Patient Experiences (with a few Givens) below:

 SYMPTOMS of HYPOTHYROIDISM: It varies!
 For example, while most may see weight gain or difficulty losing, a small minority can’t gain weight at all.
 Or while many have energy issues, others are fine yet have rising cholesterol or rising blood pressure.
 On and on.
 See all possible reported symptoms here.